- This event has passed.

-September 11 at 8:00 pm – 9:15 pm
+September 11 at 8:00 pm – 9:15 pm EDT

 As we head back to school, there’s plenty to feel anxious about – and our teens are feeling it too.
 Today’s Jewish teens are navigating a dual burden.
-Not only are they grappling with the joys and challenges of adolescence, but they are also faced with rising antisemitism, political division, and conflicting feelings about what’s happening in Israel and Gaza.
+Not only are they grappling with the joys and challenges of adolescence, but they also face rising antisemitism, political division, and conflicting feelings about what’s happening in Israel and Gaza.
 How can parents help our teens through anxious times like these?

 - What strategies can parents use to help their teens cope with everyday stress and anxiety?